hop-protocol/contracts/README.md

 ### Tokens

-- **Canonical L1 Token** - The layer 1 token that is being bridged.
+- **Canonical L1 Token** - The layer-1 token that is being bridged.
   ("Canonical L1 ETH", "Canonical L1 DAI", "DAI", "ETH")
-- **hToken** - Exists on L2 and represents the right to 1 Token deposited in the L1 bridge. hToken's can be converted to their Canonical L1 Token or vice versa at a 1:1 rate.
+- **hToken** - Exists on layer-2 and represents the right to 1 Token deposited in the layer-1 bridge. hToken's can be converted to their Canonical L1 Token or vice versa at a 1:1 rate.
   ("hDAI", "hETH")
-- **Canonical L2 Token** - The primary L2 representation of a Canonical L1 Token.
+- **Canonical L2 Token** - The primary layer-2 representation of a Canonical L1 Token.
 This is the token you get from depositing into a rollup's Canonical Token Bridge.

 ### Token Path

 On Hop, tokens are always converted along the following path.
-To convert DAI to Arbitrum DAI, DAI (on L1) is first converted to hDAI (on L2) using the L1 Hop Bridge.
+To convert DAI to Arbitrum DAI, DAI (on layer-1) is first converted to hDAI (on layer-2) using the layer-1 Hop Bridge.
 Then the hDAI is swapped for Arbitrum DAI through the Uniswap market.
 This can be done in one transaction by calling `sendToL2AndAttemptSwap`.

 ```
       Layer 1          |      Layer 2